-- Adam McCormick and Kris Sloan Special to the American-Statesman
+- By Adam McCormick and Kris Sloan Special to the American-Statesman

 As awareness builds around issues of sexual assault and harassment, many in the country are just beginning to understand the pervasiveness of everyday sexual violence in our society that has long been a reality for many girls and women.